john-cd/rust_howto/bk/src/categories/memory-management/lazy_initialization.md

 - `once_cell`: newer crate with more ergonomic API.
 Should be preferred for all new projects.
 - `lazy_static`: older crate.
 API is less convenient, but crate is stable and maintained.

-The core functionality of `once_cell` is now included in the standard library with the remaining parts on track to be stabilised in future.
+The core functionality of `once_cell` is now included in the standard library with the remaining parts on track to be stabilized in future.

 ## `std` {#std}